snapview/sunrise/README.md

 ##### An element of an array

-To extract an element from an array by index you can use `byIndex` function.
+To extract an element from an array by index you can use the `byIndex` function.
 The type of the result is `Cell<T | undefined>` because it's not guaranteed that the element is presented